Sofrito 101: Traditional & AIP-Friendly Sofrito – A Breakdown of Puerto Rican Sofrito and How to Make a Nightshade-Free Version

 Adjust Servings

-1 large yellow onion (chopped) | |
+2 medium yellow onions (chopped) | |

 1 head of garlic (peeled) | |

-1-2 tablespoons olive oil (optional, for blending) |
+1-2 tablespoons olive oil (optional, for blending) | |

 Directions